ajavamind/rca-studio2/README.md

 on modern computers.

-I ported Paul Robson's well-crafted C code to the Processing language (Java) so that I could use its graphics library to create a user interface for playing the games.
+I ported Paul Robson's well-crafted C code to the Processing language (Java) so that I could use the Processing graphics library to create a user interface for playing the games.
 I also made additional enhancements to support other COSMAC systems besides the Studio II console.

 https://github.com/paulscottrobson/studio2-games